INSTALLATION & QUALIFICATIONS

 2. anywhere in Canada during times of emergency

-3. only at the address shown on Industry Canada records
+3. only at the address shown on Innovation, Science and Economic Development Canada records

 4. anywhere in your callsign prefix area